sawa-ko/neko-plugins/packages/api-jwt/README.md

 ## Description

-This plugin allows to override the authentication system of the [@sapphire/plugin-api](https://www.npmjs.com/package/@sapphire/plugin-api) plugin for [@sapphire/framework](https://www.npmjs.com/package/@sapphire/framework) allowing a Bearer JWT based system.
+This plugin add the authentication system JSON Web Tokens to [@sapphire/plugin-api](https://www.npmjs.com/package/@sapphire/plugin-api) plugin for [@sapphire/framework](https://www.npmjs.com/package/@sapphire/framework).

 This plugin does not change the behavior of the [@sapphire/plugin-api](https://www.npmjs.com/package/@sapphire/plugin-api) plugin, so after installing the plugin you can continue to use the [@sapphire/plugin-api](https://www.npmjs.com/package/@sapphire/plugin-api) plugin as you always have.